eugenia1984/english/glossary.md

 - **practicing** you are doing an activity regularly to improve your skills at it.

+- **preferences**: refers to the things a person likes more than other things, or their personal choices.
+For example: `The developer's preferences for coding languages are Python and JavaScript`. -> This means the developer prefers Python and JavaScript over other programming languages.

 - **previous job**: is the work you did before your current or most recent position.

 - **proactive**: means taking action by causing change and not only reacting to change when it happens.